Exceptional-Khoi/tp/docs/UserGuide.md

 - `DATE` is in `DD/MM/YY` format.
 Rules: Same as `DATE` parameter rules above.
 - `TIME` is in `HHMM` format.

+**Notes:**
+- End Time Must Be After Start Time: The application ensures the end time you provide is chronologically after the workout's start time.

 Example: